Topological Hall-like behavior of multidomain ferromagnets: Model approach. Random resistor network.

 \subsection{Domain wall scattering induced resistance}

-Domain wall scattering induced resistance is another spin-induced effect that would dictate how the current moves through our random resistor network.
-This manifested itself as an additional resistor in between each junction in the lattice with two current inputs.
-If the adjacent resistors in the system had the same spin, then there is no domain wall and thus no resistance.
-However if the neighboring resistor had opposite spins, a large resistance factor would be added to current travelling through that junction.
-This, in turn, leads to current having a tendency to travel through domains of same spin resistors.
+Domain-wall scattering-induced resistance is another spin-induced effect that would dictate how the current moves through our random resistor network.
+This is manifested as an additional resistor between each junction in the lattice with two current inputs.
+If the adjacent resistors in the system had the same spin, then there is no domain wall and, thus, no resistance.
+However, if the neighboring resistor had opposite spins, a resistance factor would be added to the current traveling through that junction, which, in turn, leads to the current tending to travel through domains of the same spin resistors.
 The effect was modeled as an additional term governing the currents in the form of

-for the current in the x-direction where $R$ is the strength of the domain wall resistance for each junction. $S_{m,n}$ and $S_{m+1,n}$ denote the adjacent spins the current traveling through the junction is associated with and m and n are the indices for the generalized system.
-Naturally there is also a domain wall resistance for the y-direction as well:
+for the current in the x-direction where $R$ is the strength of the domain wall resistance for each junction. $S_{m,n}$ and $S_{m+1,n}$ denote the adjacent spins the current traveling through the junction is associated with m, and n are the indices for the generalized system.
+Naturally, there is also a domain wall resistance for the y-direction as well: